 Here's a little snippet about spelling I found on this blog.
 I couldn't agree more.

 Many, many people spell "barbecue" in a way that makes me rend my clothes.
 Here is how they spell it.
 I can barely bring myself to mash the buttons on my keyboard to make it come up on the screen.
-Get ready.
+Get ready."barbeque"

 This, my friends, can NOT be pronounced "BAR-BE-KYOO".
 This can be pronounced only one way: "BAR-BEEK".
 Let me give you a quick test.